TRAVEL AND COVERAGE

 “I would rather make an image that asks a question than answers one, one that stimulates curiosity”.

 I’m always looking for a good shot of course, which means a picture that’s technically correct but more important: one that tells a story, which conveys the emotion of the moment.
 I want to show the energies of nature, its theatres of light, its sculptural powers, and its patterns.
 I believe my use of light and the composition is simply the technique, which translates an image most effectively into a story for the viewer.
 The wild seems ever changing, shifting from one moment to the next, from season to season, always in motion.
 Yet, over the ages, the endless procession of changing moments seem increasingly frozen in time.
 There is something timeless about the wild, something eternal, that draws me back again and again.
 The passage of time destroys and renews, and while no single element ever stays the same, the eternal wild remains.
 I’ve heard it said: almost everything in nature has already been photographed - but all images needs to be made again and again.
-It’s an artistic challenge trying to capture old “icons” in new ways, according to light, composition and show a subject in a new context - that’s my philosophy.
+It’s an artistic challenge trying to capture old “icons” in new ways, according to light, composition and show a subject in a new context.

 “Most of all, I hope that my images expresses my sense of wonder, my deep admiration for the magic and mystery of the natural world and hopefully I can increase people’s awareness of the magnificence of our environment”.